 Category: News > University > Higher Education

 Wednesday, Gov. Jerry Brown said UC tuition could double.
 Thursday, Sen. Loni Hancock, D-Oakland, mulled closing a UC campus to preserve the flagship institutions.
-And through it all, UC administrators have remained mum on these kinds of radical proposals, only saying that "all options are on the table."
+And through it all, UC administrators have remained mum on these kinds of radical proposals, saying only that "all options are on the table."

-"If we're forced to go to an all-cuts budget we are in a desperate state and California could end up being an unrecognizable place," said Hancock's spokesperson Larry Levin.
+"If we're forced to go to an all-cuts budget, we are in a desperate state, and California could end up being an unrecognizable place," said Hancock's spokesperson Larry Levin.
 "Do we just let everything grind down ... or do we try and restructure in some way to save what we can?"